sshambar/WX-HWS/README.md

 New addition pop-up window links now visible in phone mode.

+Auto adjusting pop-up windows for better viewing experience on smart phones and smaller tablet devices.

 # Demo

 A live example of WX-HWS template can be seen at https://claydonsweather.org.uk